-492 See ICC Docket No. 17-0350 (ComEd), ICC Docket No. 17-0368 (MidAmerican), and ICC tariff no. ERM 17-144 (Ameren Illinois).
+496 See ICC Docket No. 17-0350 (ComEd), ICC Docket No. 17-0368 (MidAmerican), and ICC tariff no. ERM 17-144 (Ameren Illinois).

-program, which was intended to encourage community-owned wind projects of 2 MW or less.
-That program was reformed in 2003 to be more prescriptive, limiting ownership to Minnesota residents, with a single owner limited to a 15% share of a project.493
+Minnesota offers two points of experience with the issue of co-location, for both community wind and community solar.
+Under both policies, larger projects were structured as a series of smaller projects to qualify for higher incentives, undermining the legislative intent of promoting distributed, community-owned projects.
+A 30 MW wind project, owned by 15 corporate entities with the same owners, was developed under the Minnesota Community-Based Energy Development (C-BED) tariff program, which was intended to encourage community-owned wind projects of 2 MW or less.
+That program was reformed in 2003 to be more prescriptive, limiting ownership to Minnesota residents, with a single owner limited to a 15% share of a project.

 The more recent Minnesota Community Solar Gardens policy led to a similar problem.
 While the legislature capped project size at 1 MW, it did not address co-location issues.
 As a result, 15 co-located, aggregated projects were proposed between 10 and 20 MW, three between 20 and 30 MW, and two in the 30 to 50 MW range.
 One developer, Sunrise Energy Ventures, filed applications for 100 projects within the first hour of the program.
 When the state Public Utilities Commission ("PUC") imposed co-location caps of 5 MW for projects with filed applications and 1 MW for newly proposed projects, Sunrise appealed to the Minnesota Court of Appeals.
-The Court, however, affirmed the PUC's decision to implement caps.494
+The Court, however, affirmed the PUC's decision to implement caps.
+498